-Oat hulls represent nearly one-third of the total oat grain by mass and are described as a challenge for byproduct utilization.64 The hulls are approximately 30-35% fiber, 30-35% pentosans, 10-15% lignins, and the remainder is protein and ash.
+Oat hulls represent nearly one-third of the total oat grain by mass and are described as a challenge for byproduct utilization.82 The hulls are approximately 30-35% fiber, 30-35% pentosans, 10-15% lignins, and the remainder is protein and ash.
 The hulls can be finely ground and used as animal or human food ingredients.
 Alternatively, oat hulls have recently been used as a fuel source in power plants.
-One example is Quaker Oats sending its hulls to the University of Iowa replacing coal as a fuel source and supplying over 10% of the university's energy needs.64 The Quaker Oats plant in Cedar Rapids, Iowa, produced approximately 40,000 tons of oat hulls per year in 2009.60 Another example is the General Mills plant in Fridley, Minnesota, where since 2010, it has been burning 10% of their oat hulls in a biomass boiler that provides 90% of the steam used to heat the plant and make oat flour.
+One example is Quaker Oats sending its hulls to the University of lowa replacing coal as a fuel source and supplying over 10% of the university's energy needs.82 The Quaker Oats plant in Cedar Rapids, Iowa, produced approximately 40,000 tons of oat hulls per year in 2009.78 Another example is the General Mills plant in Fridley, Minnesota, where since 2010, it has been burning 10% of their oat hulls in a biomass boiler that provides 90% of the steam used to heat the plant and make oat flour.
 The ash from the burned oat hulls is used as a soil nutrient on nearby farms.
 The remainder of their hulls are sold to several partners at an average rate of two trucks per hour, 24/7.
-One of their partners is Koda Energy in Shakopee, Minnesota, that burns oat hulls supplying energy to power their plant, a neighboring company, and 8,000 nearby homes.65 Total oat hull production at the Fridley plant is quoted as 2,000 tons per year.66 Oat hulls accounts for approximately 32% of total oats processing.
+One of their partners is Koda Energy in Shakopee, Minnesota, that burns oat hulls supplying energy to power their plant, a neighboring company, and 8,000 nearby homes.83 Total oat hull production at the Fridley plant is guoted as 2,000 tons per year.84 However, the major usage for oat hulls is in livestock feed.
+Oat hulls account for roughly 32% of total oats processing.
 The market value of oat hulls is \$50/ton.